How to Brine a Turkey

 - What kind of turkey is best for brining?

 Brining works well on both farm-fresh and store-bought turkeys.
 Make sure to fully de-feather and clean any bird before brining.
 If buying your turkey, make sure the bird is not pre-brined or self-basting as the end result will be overly salty.

-To brine a turkey over 12 pounds, make the full brine recipe.
-To brine a turkey up to 12 pounds, make half the Turkey Brine recipe and refrigerate while brining for 12-24 hours.
-For turkeys 4 pounds or less, make one quarter of the recipe.
+For birds over 12 pounds, make the full brine recipe.
+For birds 4 pounds to 12 pounds, make half the brine recipe and refrigerate while brining for 12-24 hours.
+For birds under 4 pounds, make a quarter of the recipe.

 Yes, you may stuff a bird that’s been brined.
 After the brine is rinsed off the bird, stuff then cook until done.
 The brown sugar and dried fruit in our brine will perfectly complement a sweet stuffing with cinnamon, apples, apricots, and chopped nuts, like our New England Apple Nut Stuffing, which is actually prepared separately for an even simpler option.

 - Can I deep fry my bird after brining it?